< | Help Index | >

 Output Signals

-Output signals are on the first port of cards with multiple I/O ports (usually Port A).
+Output signals are on the first port of devices with multiple I/O ports (usually Port A).

-For relay output cards the common (C) pin is connected to the normally open (N.O.) pin when the output is "active".
-For cards with TTL outputs, the output is high when active.
+For relay output devices the common (C) pin is connected to the normally open (N.O.) pin when the output is "active".
+For devices with TTL outputs, the output is high when active.

 0 - Keypad Passed